Bryukh/checkio-articles/roman-numerals.md

 Republic, Julius Caesar and  Colosseum.
 Yes, I'm talking about Ancient Rome.
 Couple days ago I've read Conn Iggulden's book about Caesar inherit - Octavian and remember about Checkio Mission "Roman Numerals".
-So let's look at that today.
+So let's look at these numeral system today.

 Roman numerals come from the ancient Roman numbering system.
 They are based on specific letters of the alphabet which are combined to signify the sum